UPDATE 2023: Apple has launched its new iPhone 14. The four models that are released:

 Indeed, even your own government will put effort into hacking your phone.
 In 2013, Edward Snowden showed that Apple has been working with American secret services to access the data of ordinary people.

 This shows that the line between corporations and governmental institutions is thinner than ever.
-Therefore, blindly trusting your government with your online privacy might be a bit naive.
+Therefore, blindly trusting your government with your online privacy might be naive.
 Especially journalists and activists are prone to be surveillanced by governments.
 Other than that, the actual legislation surrounding online privacy often isn’t waterproof.

 Not only your own government, but also other governments might be interested in your data.
 For example, if you use local applications and connections in states like China or North Korea, you’re more prone to be hacked by the institutions of these governments.